FlatstackSchool/rails-examples/image-upload-with-preview/README.md

 end
 ```

-Allow to connect to codeclimate from tests so that build would not brake up on semaphore.
+Allow to connect to CodeClimate from tests so that build would not break up on SemaphoreCI.

 ```ruby
 # spec/rails_helper.rb